aisyed425/Pokedex/README.md

 # Pokedex
 A simple pokedex displaying basic facts of all the current pokemon.
-Written in HTML.
+Written in HTML